y101v/Quantity_Rules_By_User_Role/README.md

 # WooCommerce User Role Based Quantity Rules

-This theme customizes WooCommerce to allow setting minimum, maximum, and group quantity rules based on user roles.
+This plugin customizes WooCommerce to allow setting minimum, maximum, and group quantity rules based on user roles.
 It integrates seamlessly with the WooCommerce Min/Max Quantities plugin.

 ## Features